- About Us

 UCSC has established a M.S. and Ph.D program in Technology and Information Management.
 The Ph.D. program is a full time program located on UCSC’s main campus in Santa Cruz.
-For more information about the Ph.D. program, please contact Graduate Director John Musacchio
+For more information about the Ph.D. program, please contact the Interim Graduate Director Yihsu Chen

 For M.S. applicants joining the program in Fall 2013 and beyond, the M.S. program is located at UCSC’s Silicon Valley Campus in Santa Clara, not the Santa Cruz campus.
 The distance between the two campuses is roughly 40 miles.
 Please visit the UCSC Silicon Valley Campus website for more information.
 Students enrolled at the Silicon Valley Campus have the right to take Santa Cruz campus courses and vice versa, although transportation must be arranged independently.
 Since the M.S. program is primarily intended for working professionals in Silicon Valley, most courses will be held in the evening.
 For more information about new M.S. program in Silicon Valley, please contact Subhas Desa

 In order to apply students should: